NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Practiced Reloads.md

 **Prerequisites** Gunslinger Dedication
 * * *
 You've mastered the reloading techniques and methods usually practiced by only the most dedicated firearm professionals.
-You gain the slinger's reload for the way you selected with Gunslinger's Dedication.
+You gain the slinger's reload for the way you selected with [[Feats/Gunslinger Dedication|Gunslinger Dedication]].

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*